Behat/docs/quick_intro.rst

 Welcome to Behat!
 Behat is a tool to close `behavior driven development`_ (BDD) communication loop.
-BDD is a methodology of developing software through continuous example-based communication between developers and business, wchich this application supports.
+BDD is a methodology of developing software through continuous example-based communication between developers and business, which this application supports.
 This communication happens in a form that both business and developers can clearly understand - examples.
 Examples are structured arond ``Context-Action-Outcome`` pattern and are written in a special format called *Gherkin*.
 The fact that Gherkin is a very structural